joelbarton-io/RB130/prep/study guide topics/concepts.md

 # explicit block parameter

 # return values with blocks
+- can be captured by a variable if we desire
 # passing blocks
+- implicit vs explicit passage
 # unary &
 # arity

 # minitest

 # minitest v rspec
 - both are ways to do testing in ruby; minitest using ruby syntax while rspec uses a (DSL) that reads like plain english.
 Assert-style vs Describe-style.
 Conceptually they achieve the same goal: writing tests for our code
 # testing terms